Last updated on

 THIRD STEP: Increase speed to medium and beat for 2 minutes.

-FOURTH STEP: Add ½ cup flour and blend with the dough hook until incorporated.
-And another ½ cup flour and repeat, mixing at medium speed for another 1-2 minutes until a ball of dough is formed.
-Add up to ½ of additional flour until the dough ball is slightly sticky and pulling away from the sides of the bowl.
+And another ½ cup of the flour and repeat, mixing at medium speed for another 1-2 minutes until a ball of dough is formed.

 FIFTH STEP: Transfer the dough to a lightly greased bowl and cover with a towel and let rise for 30 minutes at room temperature.